Emotional health and wellbeing

 What is Positive Behaviour Support (PBS)?

 Where required, we can refer students to local support services outside National Star.
-To do this our Emotional Wellbeing team and medical staff liaise directly with GPs and other providers to ensure a joined-up approach to therapies and treatments.
+The Emotional Wellbeing team and medical staff ensure a joined-up approach to therapies and treatments.